ddrapperr/sagemaker-external-repository-security/documentation/deployment-guide.md

 aws cloudformation describe-stacks --stack-name $STACK_NAME --query "Stacks[0].StackStatus" aws cloudformation wait stack-create-complete --stack-name $STACK_NAME
 # After a successful stack deployment, the status changes from `CREATE_IN_PROGRESS` to `CREATE_COMPLETE`.
 ```

 ## Post-Deployment
-We are using a token-based webhook to connect from the private GitHub repository containing the public package repository request file to CodePipeline.
+We are using a token-based webhook to connect from the private GitHub repository (containing the public package repository request CSV file) to CodePipeline.
 The webhook token ensures that POST requests sent to the payload URL originate from your private repository.
 When you set a token, you will receive the X-Hub-Signature and X-Hub-Signature-256 headers in the webhook POST request.

 With your webhook in place, you are now ready to deploy and launch your SageMaker Studio environment.
-From your SageMaker Studio environment, you will pull the current version of the public repository request CSV file from your private GitHub repository, append the desired additional public repositories to the request record, then push the updated request file back to the private repository.
+From your SageMaker Studio environment, you will pull the current version of the public package repository request CSV file from your private GitHub repository, append the desired additional public repositories to the request record, then push the updated request file back to the private repository.
 This will trigger CodePipeline execution so the external package repository can be scanned for InfoSec approval then made available as a private internal package.
 Please continue to [Testing and Validation](../documentation/testing-and-validation.md) for step-by-step guidance.

 ## Testing and Validation
 see [Testing and Validation](../documentation/testing-and-validation.md)